-Raiffeisen Bank International AG, Vienna, is the investment fund's custodian bank (depositary)
+Raiffeisen Bank International AG, Vienna, is the investment fund's custodian bank (depositary).

-The custodian bank (depositary), the regional Raiffeisen banks, Kathrein Privatbank Aktiengesellschaft, Vienna, and other paying agents referred to in the prospectus are the paying agents for unit certificates.
+The custodian bank and other paying agents referred to in the prospectus are the paying agents for unit certificates.

 Article 3 Investment instruments and principles

 The following assets pursuant to InvFG may be selected for the investment fund.